pyinstaller/pyinstaller/doc/operating-mode.rst

 (In GNU/Linux and related systems, it is possible to mount the ``/tmp`` folder with a "no-execution" option.
 That option is not compatible with a |PyInstaller|
 one-file bundle.
-It needs to execute code out of :file:`/tmp`.)
+It needs to execute code out of :file:`/tmp`.
+If you know the target environment, ``--runtime-tmpdir`` might be a workaround.)

 Because the program makes a temporary folder with a unique name, you can run multiple copies of the app;